 NEW SECTION.
 Section 100.
 Health security fund accommodations tax.
-In addition to the tax provided in 15-65-111, a health security fund tax, is imposed at a rate equal to 4% of the accommodation charge collected by the facility.
+In addition to the tax provided in 15-65-111, a health security fund tax is imposed at a rate equal to 4% of the accommodation charge collected by the facility.
 Revenue from this section must, in accordance with 15-1-501(6), be deposited to the credit of the health security fund account established in [section 76].

 - NEW SECTION.
 Section 101.
 Legislative amendment.
-(1) The provisions of [sections 1 through 82, 101, 104, and 105] may not be amended except to further its purposes by a statute passed by a vote of two-thirds of each house or upon approval by the electorate. - (2) The two-thirds vote requirement of subsection (1) does not apply to any provision of [sections 1 through 82, 101, 104, and 105] that meets any of the following requirements: - (a) the provision specifically mentions and authorizes action by the legislature, in which case a majority of the membership in each house is sufficient for amendment; - (b) the provision specifically states a different method for amendment, in which case that method controls; - (c) the provision must be amended to achieve compliance with federal health care reform legislation, pursuant to [sections 74 and 75], in which case a majority of the membership in each house is sufficient for amendment.
+(1) The provisions of (sections 1 through 82, 101, 104, and 105) may not be amended except to further its purposes by a statute passed by a vote of two-thirds of each house or upon approval by the electorate. - (2) The two-thirds vote requirement of subsection (1) does not apply to any provision of [sections 1 through 82, 101, 104, and 105] that meets any of the following requirements: - (a) the provision specifically mentions and authorizes action by the legislature, in which case a majority of the membership in each house is sufficient for amendment; - (b) the provision specifically states a different method for amendment, in which case that method controls: - (c) the provision must be amended to achieve compliance with federal health care reform legislation, pursuant to [sections 74 and 75], in which case a majority of the membership in each house is sufficient for amendment.

-1 Section 102.
-Section 15-1-501, MCA, is amended to read: 2 "15-1-501.
+- Section 102.
+Section 15-1-501, MCA, is amended to read: - "15-1-501.
 Disposition of money from certain designated license and other taxes.
-(1) The state 3 treasurer shall deposit to the credit of the state general fund in accordance with the provisions of 4 subsection (6) all money received from the collection of: 5 (a) fees from driver's licenses, motorcycle endorsements, and duplicate driver's licenses as 6 provided in 61-5-121; 7 (b) electrical energy producer's license taxes under chapter 51; 8 (c) severance taxes allocated to the general fund under chapter 36; 9 (d) liquor license taxes under Title 16, except those imposed under [sections 93 through 95]; 10 (e) telephone company license taxes under chapter 53; and 11 (f) inheritance and estate taxes under Title 72, chapter 16.
-12 (2) All Except for the money received from [sections 83 and 86], all money received from the 13 collection of income taxes under chapter 30 of this title must, in accordance with the provisions of 14 subsection (6), be deposited as follows: 15 (a) 91.3% of the taxes to the credit of the state general fund; 16 (b) 8.7% of the taxes to the credit of the debt service account for long-range building program 17 bonds as described in 17-5-408; and 18 (c) all interest and penalties to the credit of the state general fund.
-19 (3) All Except for the money received from [section 90], all money received from the collection of 20 corporation license and income taxes under chapter 31 of this title, except as provided in 15-31-702, must, 21 in accordance with the provisions of subsection (6), be deposited as follows: 22 (a) 89.5% of the taxes to the credit of the state general fund; 23 (b) 10.5% of the taxes to the credit of the debt service account for long-range building program 24 bonds as described in 17-5-408; and 25 (c) all interest and penalties to the credit of the state general fund.
-26 (4) The department of revenue shall also deposit to the credit of the state general fund all money 27 received from the collection of license taxes, fees, and all net revenues and receipts from all other sources 28 under the operation of the Montana Alcoholic Beverage Code.
+(1) The state treasurer shall deposit to the credit of the state general fund in accordance with the provisions of subsection (6) all money received from the collection of: - 8 (a) fees from driver's licenses, motorcycle endorsements, and duplicate driver's licenses as provided in 61-5-121; - (b) electrical energy producer's license taxes under chapter 51; - 11 (c) liquor license taxes under Title 16, except those imposed under [sections 93 through 95]; - 12 (d) telephone company license taxes under chapter 53; and - 13 (e) inheritance and estate taxes under Title 72, chapter 16. - (2) All Except for the money received from [sections 83 and 86], all money received from the collection of income taxes under chapter 30 of this title must, in accordance with the provisions of subsection (6), be deposited as follows: - (a) 91.3% of the taxes to the credit of the state general fund; - 18 (b) 8.7% of the taxes to the credit of the debt service account for long-range building program 19 bonds as described in 17-5-408; and - (c) all interest and penalties to the credit of the state general fund. - (3) All Except for the money received from [section 90], all money received from the collection of corporation license and income taxes under chapter 31 of this title, except as provided in 15-31-702, must, in accordance with the provisions of subsection (6), be deposited as follows: - (a) 89.5% of the taxes to the credit of the state general fund; - (b) 10.5% of the taxes to the credit of the debt service account for long-range building program bonds as described in 17-5-408; and - (c) all interest and penalties to the credit of the state general fund. - (4) The department of revenue shall also deposit to the credit of the state general fund all money received from the collection of license taxes and fees and all net revenue and receipts from all other sources under the operation of the Montana Alcoholic Beverage Code.